fedora0xffff/Logger/README.md

 ## Intro (WIP)
-This is a simple and lightweight logger with minimal functions/
+This is a simple and lightweight logger with minimal functions

 ## TODO
 - fill in the demo part